 License and skill don't always go hand in hand.
 A good technician will be fast (so there's less pain), hold skin taut so there's less pulling, and use the right amount of wax and type of wax for your particular hair type and skin.
 Waxing is painful, but there are steps that can be taken to make you more comfortable, and your technician should be taking them without prompting.

 If you're waxing at home, be realistic about the fact that you're not a professional and there are limitations to what you can and should do, when it comes to waxing.
 There are places you shouldn't wax on your own, and if you don't want to go to a professional, you can shave it.
 Be aware that the steps in place for waxing are there for a reason.
-Not properly prepping your skin, applying too much wax, or removing hair the wrong way will cause irritation, bruising, and breakage.
+Not properly prepping your skin, applying too much wax, or removing hair the wrong way may cause irritation, bruising, and breakage.